sanadhis/ADA-2017/project/README.md

 * Observe and comment.
 * Justify the result by comparing words density of popular and unpopular songs.

+# Data Aqusition & Initial Data Preprocessing
+The raw datasets provided by ADA TAs are 280 GB in size and have h5 (HDF) format.
+The datasets are spreaded in A-Z directories and come along with additional datasets (/AdditionalFiles).
+From all provided dataset files, we utilize 12 different datasets and store them as 12 pickle files.
+We decide to use pickle format to boost loading time for later data loading process in notebook.

+> Check our notebook for [initial processing of raw files](https://github.com/sanadhis/ITT-ADA-2017/blob/master/project/00raw_datasets_preprocessings.ipynb) and [datasets brief description](https://github.com/sanadhis/ITT-ADA-2017/blob/master/project/00raw_datasets_observation.ipynb) to have more clear insight for our initial data preprocessing methods.

+**Note that the datasets' pickle files are relatively big in term of size, thus we do not include them in our repository.**

+# Issue with Dataset
+* For our main datasets, which is "msd_songs", almost ~50% songs do not have "songs\_hotttnesss".
+This makes us utilize only ~50% of datasets (at maximum).

 # Dataset
 1. [The Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/) :